rust-lang/book/src/ch02-01-guessing-game-tutorial.md

 ```

 A few new bits here.
 The first is another `use`.
 We bring a type called
 `std::cmp::Ordering` into scope.
-Then, five new lines at the bottom that use
+Then we add five new lines at the bottom that
-it:
+use that type:

 ```rust,ignore
 match guess.cmp(&secret_number) {